jdaw1/placemat/Documentation/page_level.md

 At the end of the outline are relevant external links.
 The user can create these with the array `ExternalLinks`, which is an array of length a multiple of three: a boolean0, Descriptor0, URL0, boolean1, Descriptor1, URL1, etc &hellip;.
 The first boolean must be `false`; subsequent booleans are true if the link is a &lsquo;child&rsquo; of the previous &lsquo;false&rsquo; link, and are `false` if a &lsquo;parent&rsquo; link.
-(If the PDF viewer is showing the table of contents there is a small triangle beside the ‘parent’ link: pointing right if the children are hidden (&ldquo;&#9656;&rdquo;); pointing down if the children are visible (&ldquo;&#9662;&rdquo;); rotated between the two by being clicked on.)
+(If the PDF viewer is showing the table of contents there is a small triangle beside the &lsquo;parent&rsquo; link: pointing right if the children are hidden (&ldquo;&#9656;&rdquo;); pointing down if the children are visible (&ldquo;&#9662;&rdquo;); rotated between the two by being clicked on.)
-The descriptions can be compound strings, [&hellip;].
+The descriptions can be compound strings, `[…]`.
-The URLs must be plain simple strings, (&hellip;), not arrays nor compound strings, and must start with a protocol such as &ldquo;http://&rdquo;.
+The URLs must be plain simple strings, `(…)`, not arrays nor compound strings, and must start with a protocol such as &ldquo;http://&rdquo;.